stochasticHydroTools/LanczosAlgorithm/README.md

 See the Makefile for further instructions.

+## Python interface

+The python/ folder contains a python wrapper to the solver.
+A class defining the matrix vector product can be written directly in python an provided to the solver.
+See python/example.py for more information.

+The root folder's Makefile will try to compile the python library as well.
+It expects pybind11 to be placed under the extern/ folder.
+Pybind11 is included as a submodule, so make sure to clone this repository with --recursive.
+Note that the python wrapper can only be compiled in CPU mode.

 ## References:

   [1] Krylov subspace methods for computing hydrodynamic interactions in Brownian dynamics simulations  J. Chem.
 Phys.
 137, 064106 (2012); doi: 10.1063/1.4742347